infinum/qa-handbook/Automation/Python Virtual Environment.md

 ### Project dependencies: requirements.txt file

 As mentioned in the example above, you can add packages (dependencies) while on the Python Interpreter window.
 However, a better approach would be to use the **requirements.txt** file.
-In the requirements.txt file you can specify which python packages are required for the project to run and install all of them using a single command.
+In the requirements.txt file, you can specify Python packages required for the project to run and install them all using a single command.

 You can also specify a specific version of the package, indicated by an equality sign.
 The double equal (==) indicates the specific version to be installed, while the greater than (>=) specifies the minimum version.